Midegit/Apache4Ubuntu_And_Centos7/README.md

 * CentOS Linux release 7.7.1908 (core)

 ##Configurations##

-Make a dir for your index.html -> /srv/salt/yourdomainname/'index.html' (see apache.sls from below)
+Make a dir for your index.html -> ' /srv/salt/yourdomainname/ ' (see apache.sls from below)
-Make a dir for your files -> /srv/salt/files
+Make a dir for your files -> '/srv/salt/files ' Files below this line belongs to /files dir. (include_sites_enabled.conf is kinda optional, only required with centOS)

+* include_sites_enabled.conf
+* tune_apache.conf

 STATES
 #apache4both.sls: